skalenetwork/sgxwallet/docs/prerequisites.md

 sgxwallet depends on several freely available software components.
-These must be installed and configured before compiling sgxwallet.
+These must be installed and configured before running sgxwallet.
-This document describes how to get and compile these required components.
+This docment describes how to install and configure these required components.

 # Table of Contents